clixmods/zm_nuked/README.md

-# Nuketown Zombies - Call of Duty: Black Ops 3 Steam Workshop
+# Nuketown Zombies [Mod-Friendly] - Call of Duty: Black Ops 3 Steam Workshop

 Welcome to the repository of the **Nuketown Zombies map source code**, published on the Steam Workshop for **Call of Duty: Black Ops 3**.
 This repository is designed to allow modders to make changes to the map using this code as a base.